ShreyasSkandanS/nvidia_xavier_utils/README.md

 Scripts and tips for working with the NVIDIA Jetson AGX Xavier

 ### Installing individual packages from Jetpack 4.1

+In your terminal set a variable for the parent data folder:
 ```
 jp_root="https://developer.download.nvidia.com/devzone/devcenter/mobile/jetpack_l4t/4.1/walpdzz/JetPackL4T_4.1_b5"
 ```